cswry/OSEDiff/README.md

 #### 🚩Accepted by NeurIPS2024

 ## 🔥 News
+- [2024.10] Updated training codes and [paper](https://arxiv.org/pdf/2406.08177). 💥💥💥Congratulations, OSEDiff has been applied to the OPPO Find X8 series!
 - [2024.07] Release OSEDiff-SD21base.
 - [2024.06] This repo is created.

+:star: If OSEDiff is helpful to your images or projects, please help star this repo.
+Thanks! :hugs:

 ## 🎬 Overview
 ![overview](asserts/framework.jpg)